 - Term 3: Monday 25 April – Friday 24 June (Half Term 30 May-3 June)

-We plan to confirm the days and times of our live weekly seminars in Summer 2021.
-We will be aiming to accommodate international time zones as much as possible, so please do let us know of any scheduling needs by emailing us directly, or discussing these with a Course Lead during your interview.
+We currently plan to hold weekly seminars on Mondays from 7pm – 8pm (UK time).
+We may also be able to offer an alternative seminar slot, and we will confirm arrangements for this as soon as possible.
+If you have any questions about the seminar timetable, or any scheduling needs that you’d like to discuss, please let us know by emailing us directly, or sharing these with a Course Lead during your interview.
 Please note that this schedule may then be subject to change up until the start of Term 1, although we will do all we can to minimise any disruption this could cause.

 We anticipate that your termly one-on-one tutorials will take place during Weeks 5, 6 or 7 of each term, and available dates and times will be provided in Week 1, so that you can book a convenient slot through our online learning environment.